elliotvhill/elliotvhill/README.md

 # 👋 Hi, I’m Elliot.

-I'm a Full Stack Software Developer who is passionate about creating inclusive and accessible technology.
-With over 10 years' experience in customer service, I bring a diverse skill set that blends customer-centricity with technical expertise.
-I develop clean and user-friendly infrastructure to meet the needs of businesses and consumers alike.
+As a **junior software engineer** and bootcamp graduate, I am honing my skills in **full-stack web development**, using the latest technologies and methodologies to create clean and user-friendly infrastructure.
+With **over 10 years of experience in customer service**, I have developed a strong **customer-centric mindset** and a proven track record of driving revenue retention and expansion for enterprise clients.
+I am passionate about applying my technical expertise to build **inclusive and accessible technology** that meets the needs of diverse businesses and consumers.

+---

 #### Languages and frameworks:
 ![Static Badge](https://img.shields.io/badge/React-20232A?style=for-the-badge&logxo=react&logoColor=61DAFB)